 Learn about end-of-life care and hospice.

 Many women and men have been where you are today.
-In fact, it’s estimated that more than 154,000 people in the U.S. have metastatic breast cancer .
+In fact, it’s estimated there will be more than 168,000 women living with metastatic breast cancer in the U.S. in 2020 .

 It may be helpful to talk with others.
-A cancer support group may help.
-Your health care provider may be able to help you find a local support group.
+You might consider a cancer support group.
+Your health care provider may be able to help you find a local support group or a counselor, if you prefer meeting in a one-on-one setting.

 Learn more about support groups, counseling and other types of support for people with metastatic breast cancer.

 Learn about social support for loved ones.